top of page

 A care provider accompanies their child for all classes for this course.

-Smart Start for Ages 3-4 (Starting Fall) CLASS IS ALMOST FULL
+Smart Start for Ages 3-4 CLASS IS FULL

 Singing, dancing, playing games - children adore this active, play-based learning environment.